ONSdigital/Cloudfoundry-Scripts/README.md

 position dependant.
 Most of the time, if a parameter is not critical it can be set to NONE and it will be ignored - but please check in the script if this is supported.

+Generally, the way to get a full deployment of Cloudfoundry is to run the following:
+- `create_aws_cloudformation.sh`
+- `deploy_cloudfoundry.sh`

+Currently, the deploying Cloudfoundry (using `deploy_cloudfoundry.sh`) fails first time due to some problems with package compilation.
+The the script is re-run with `REUPLOAD_COMPONENTS=true` then the deployment generally completes.

+## Scripts

 - backup\_cloudfoundry-databases.sh
   - Run backup errands.